UncleCShark/Cmaketopia/README.md

 - Install Cmake your prefered C++ compiler toolset and optionally with IDE supporting CMAKE project ( CMAKELists.txt file ) for your platform

 For instance:
 - Windows Platform ( MSVC, Mingw64, Clang ) optionally with IDE ( any Visual Studio 2017, QT Creator, VS Code will be OK ).
+Personally I utilize VS2017 Community , QT Creator, VS Code and MSVC, Mingw64 compilers.
+- Linux, IOS, Android (here is a place for your part of the documentation)